bot4s/telegram/README.md

 popular [2048](https://gabrielecirulli.github.io/2048/) game.

 ## Deployment
-I've managed to run bots on a Raspberry Pi 2, Heroku, Google App Engine
+`bot4s.telegram` runs on Raspberry Pi, Heroku, Google App Engine and most notably on an old Android (4.1.2) phone with a broken screen via the JDK for ARM.
-and most notably on an old Android (4.1.2) phone with a broken screen via the JDK for ARM.
+Bots also runs flawlessly on top of my master thesis: "A meta-circular Java bytecode interpreter for the GraalVM".

 Distribution/deployment is outside the scope of the library, but all platforms where Java is supported should be compatible.
 You may find [sbt-assembly](https://github.com/sbt/sbt-assembly) and [sbt-docker](https://github.com/marcuslonnberg/sbt-docker)